Monetary Policy Committee

 Peter Harris is an economist with extensive experience in the trade union movement, including a decade as CTU Economist.
 He is currently an economic consultant.
 He has been a member of the Electricity Commission and an associate member of the Commerce Commission.
 He was Economic Advisor to the Minister of Finance from 1999 to 2002.
 He was a management head of the Public Service Association, and a Board Member of PSIS Ltd and the NZ Universities Academic Audit Board.
 He led the Government’s Savings Product Working Group in 2004.
 He is also a member of the Wellington City Council Finance Audit and Risk Committee.
-Mr Harris has been appointed for a three year term from April 2019-2022.
+Mr Harris has been reappointed for a term of 18 months from 1 April 2022.